hannes-brt/hebel/README.md

 Hebel is a library for deep learning with neural networks in Python using GPU acceleration with CUDA through PyCUDA.
 It implements the most important types of neural network models and offers a variety of different activation functions and training methods such as momentum, Nesterov momentum, dropout, and early stopping.

+## Models

+Right now, Hebel implements only feed-forward neural networks for classification on one or multiple tasks.
+Other models such as neural network regression, Autoencoder, Convolutional neural nets, and Restricted Boltzman machines are planned for the future.

+Hebel implements dropout as well as L1 and L2 weight decay for regularization.

+## Optimization

+Hebel implements stochastic gradient descent (SGD) with regular and Nesterov momentum.

 ## Compatibility

 Currently, Hebel will only run on Linux and probably Mac OS X (not tested).
 Hebel currently won't run in Windows, because scikits.cuda is not supported in Windows.